 Skip to main content

-Android Packaging
+Android packaging

 Your Android applications must meet specific packaging and compilation requirements before you can submit them for scanning.

-See Supported Languages and Platforms for instructions for other platforms.
+See Supported languages and platforms for instructions for other platforms.

 You can analyze applications using Veracode Static Analysis or Veracode Software Composition Analysis (SCA) agent-based scanning.
-For SCA agent-based scan requirements, see Using Veracode SCA with Programming Languages.
+For SCA agent-based scan requirements, see Using Veracode SCA with programming languages.

 Veracode supports the scanning of Java and Kotlin applications compiled for Android.
 Veracode also supports these mobile frameworks: